{ The Online Blog }

 Before Composite Bonding Treatment

-woman's smile and teeth before composite bonding treatment
+woman’s teeth before composite bonding treatment

 Our client did not like how the lateral incisor teeth were small compared to the central teeth.